antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 _This week's blog post is by Brian Lui, one of our summer interns on the .NET team, who's been hard at work.
 Over to Brian:_

-Hello everyone.
-This summer I interned in the .NET team, working on a project named [ML.NET](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet) which is an open-source platform being introduced by Microsoft to make high performance Machine Learning more accessible from .NET apps.
-It's expected to ship next year, but you can [use previews already](https://github.com/dotnet/machinelearning).
+Hello everyone!
+This summer I interned in the .NET team, working on a project named [ML.NET](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet), which is an open-source platform being introduced by Microsoft to make high performance Machine Learning more accessible from .NET apps.
+It's expected to ship next year, but you can [use a preview version already](https://github.com/dotnet/machinelearning).

-At the start of my internship, ML.NET code was already relying on vectorization for performance, using a native code library to access x86 SSE instructions.
-This was an opportunity to reimplement an existing codebase in managed code, using .NET Hardware Intrinsics, and compare results.
+At the start of my internship, ML.NET code was already relying on vectorization for performance, using a native code library.
+This was an opportunity to reimplement an existing codebase in managed code, using .NET Hardware Intrinsics for vectorization, and compare results.

+## What is vectorization, and what are SIMD, SSE, and AVX?

+Vectorization is a name used for applying the same operation to multiple elements of an array simultaneously.
+On the x86/x64 platform, vectorization can be achieved by using Single Instruction Multiple Data (SIMD) CPU instructions to operate on array-like objects.

+SSE (Streaming SIMD Extensions) and AVX (Advanced Vector Extensions) are the names for SIMD instruction set extensions to the x86 architecture.
+SSE has been available for a long time: the CoreCLR underlying .NET Core requires x86 platforms support at least the SSE2 instruction set.
+AVX is an extension to SSE that is now broadly available.
+Its key advantage is that it can handle 8 consecutive 32-bit elements in memory in one instruction, twice as much as SSE can.

+.NET Core 3.0 will expose SIMD instructions as API's that are available to managed code directly, making it unnecessary to use native code to access them.

+ARM based CPU's do offer a similar range of intrinsics but they are not yet supported on .NET Core (although work is [in progress](https://github.com/dotnet/corefx/issues/26179)).
+Therefore, it is necessary to use software fallback code paths for the case when neither AVX nor SSE are available.
+The JIT makes it possible to do this fallback in a very efficient way.
+When .NET Core does expose ARM intrinsics, the code could exploit them at which point the software fallback would rarely if ever be needed.

 ## Project goals